awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-common-steps.md

 1. A working `ssh` installation\.
 This is used to connect with your running instances when you need to examine or debug a deployment\.

-For instructions on installing Python, pip, and the EB CLI, see \.
+For instructions on installing Python, pip, and the EB CLI, see [Install the Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3-install.md)\.

 ## Setting up a virtual Python environment<a name="python-common-setup-venv"></a>